AtlasPublicPolicy/power-bi-embedded/readme.txt

 = 1.0.1 =
 * Updated the JavaScript assets from v2.4.6 to v2.5.1
 * Add scheduling feature to the PowerBI setting page to start and stop resource automatically.
-* Add fields on the PowerBI setting page to configure Subscription ID, Tenant ID, Resource Group etc.
+* Add fields to the Power BI setting page to configure Subscription ID, Tenant ID, Resource Group etc.
 * Add shortcode to display content based on PowerBI resource's capacity status.